favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

    We rely on the meta-linter `golangci-lint` to enforce coding styles.
 Whatever `golangci-lint` says is our coding style (unless the maintainer says otherwise).
 You can wait for GitHub Actions (usually very fast) or run `golangci-lint run` locally.
 Your must pass all automatic checks cleanly, possibly except the coverage checks, unless the maintainer says your code is okay.

+   If you need an inline `//nolint`, treat it as a local exception rather than a second lint policy.
+Broad lint policy belongs in [`.golangci.yaml`](../.golangci.yaml); repository-wide guidance for inline suppressions lives in [docs/designs/lint-suppressions.markdown](designs/lint-suppressions.markdown).

 4. Keep design documentation durable.

    If you edit `docs/designs/`, write for a future reader who needs to understand the current intended design rather than the current pull request.
 Describe present semantics directly, avoid vague rollout-relative wording such as "currently" or "first implementation", use explicit versions or changes when historical context matters, and move project-wide policy into the project-wide design notes instead of inventing a separate local policy in each feature note.